Jalyn-Merritt/CS4843-Assignment2/README.md

 # Database

 The storage YAML template deploys a RDS MySQL 8.0.27 database.
-The primary database is created in the first private subnet and has a seconday database created in the second private subnet.
+The primary database is created in the first private subnet and has a secondary database created in the second private subnet.
 Should the accompanying parameter file be edited and errors occur, the storage YAML file details the constraints that need to be adhered for the database to form.